Slep-wt/ArmaExtended/README.md

     MYSQL_REQUEST_FAILED
         - Failed to send the command/query to the server.
 Check config or connection for issues

+    MYSQL_BUFFER_BAD_INPUT
+        - Data at the provided indexes for BufferIndex and DataIndex is null.

     INIT_RL_REJECT
         - Attempted to reinitialise the extension (Blocked for security reasons regarding the SessionKey)

-When in doubt if something is working, check the latest log file generated in /logs, will display any exceptions or errors caught.
+When in doubt if something is working, check the latest log file generated in /Logs, will display any exceptions or errors caught.